MarsUniversity/ece387-robotics/docs/samba/readme.md

 linux and bring up its hard drive.
 This will allow us to drag/drop code on the linux system and edit it.

+Using this method requires Windows to understand the zeroconfig protocol linux uses.
+The **only** way I know how to do this is to install *iTunes*.

 ## Connect to Samba Share

 1. Click the **Start** button and select **Computer**